cortesi/modd/README.md

 # modd

-Modd triggers commands and manages daemons in response to filesystem changes.
+A dev tool that runs commands and manages daemons in response to filesystem changes.

 # Install